mas-bandwidth/gafferongames/content/post/integration_basics.md

         change in velocity = acceleration * dt

 This makes intuitive sense because if you're in a car traveling 60 kilometers per-hour, in one hour you'll be 60 kilometers further down the road.
-Similarly, a car accelerating 10 kilometers per-hour per-second from a standing start will be travelling 100 kilometers per-hour in 10 seconds.
+Similarly, a car that is accelerating 10 kilometers per-hour per-second from a standing start will be travelling 100 kilometers per-hour 10 seconds later.

 Of course this logic only holds when acceleration and velocity are constant.
 But even when they're not, it's still a decent approximation to start with.

-Lets put this into code.
+Let's put this into code.
 Starting with a stationary object at the origin weighing one kilogram, we apply a constant force of 10 newtons and step forward with a time step of one second:

         double t = 0.0;
         float dt = 1.0f;